bloxstreet/support/docs/hr-information/general-information.md

 - All HRs are not allowed to misuse any special permissions, such as the announcement feature.

 ### <font color="#C21807">Professional Conduct Regarding Points</font>
-- As an HR, your primary focus at the store should be performing your HR duties as listed on the BloxStreet Support website, not *grinding* points.
+- HRs' primary focus at the store should be performing their HR duties as listed on the BloxStreet Support website, not *grinding* points.
-- While *earning* points to rank up is acceptable, counting down the points you need for a rank, openly flaunting the process of grinding, and congratulating others for ranking up through grinding are considered unacceptable and unprofessional behaviors.
+- While *earning* points to rank up is acceptable, HRs should not count down the points needed for a rank, openly flaunt the process of grinding, and congratulate others for ranking up through grinding.
+This is considered unacceptable and unprofessional.
 - Engaging in these actions will result in disciplinary measures.

 ### <font color="#C21807">Uniform Rules</font>